conduktor/conduktor-gateway-demos/inject-remove-header/Readme.md

 ### Step 23: View the injected headers messages in Conduktor Platform

 Navigate to `Console` and select the `Proxy` cluster from the top right.
-You should now see the `inject_header_topic` topic and clicking on it will show you an injected headers version of the produced message.
+You should now see the `injectHeaderTopic` topic and clicking on it will show you an injected headers version of the produced message.

 ![create a topic](images/inject_through_proxy.png "View Injected Headers Messages")

 ### Step 24: View the injected headers messages in Conduktor Platform

 Navigate to `Console` and select the `Backing Cluster` cluster from the top right.
-You should now see the `1-1inject_header_topic` topic (ignore the 1-1 prefix for now) and clicking on it will show you an injected headers version of the produced message.
+You should now see the `1-1injectHeaderTopic` topic (ignore the 1-1 prefix for now) and clicking on it will show you an injected headers version of the produced message.

 ![create a topic](images/inject_through_backing_cluster.png "View Injected Headers Messages")

 ### Step 25: View the removed headers by key pattern messages in Conduktor Platform

 Navigate to `Console` and select the `Proxy` cluster from the top right.
-You should now see the `remove_header_key_pattern_topic` topic and clicking on it will show you a removed version of the produced message.
+You should now see the `removeHeaderKeyPatternTopic` topic and clicking on it will show you a removed version of the produced message.

 ![create a topic](images/key_pattern_through_proxy.png "View Removed Headers By Key Pattern Messages")

 ### Step 26: View the removed headers messages in Conduktor Platform

 Navigate to `Console` and select the `Backing Cluster` cluster from the top right.
-You should now see the `1-1remove_header_key_pattern_topic` topic (ignore the 1-1 prefix for now) and clicking on it will show you a removed headers version of the produced message.
+You should now see the `1-1removeHeaderKeyPatternTopic` topic (ignore the 1-1 prefix for now) and clicking on it will show you a removed headers version of the produced message.

 ![create a topic](images/key_pattern_through_backing_cluster.png "View Removed Headers By Key Pattern Messages")

 ### Step 27: View the removed headers by key pattern messages in Conduktor Platform

 Navigate to `Console` and select the `Proxy` cluster from the top right.
-You should now see the `remove_header_value_pattern_topic` topic and clicking on it will show you a removed version of the produced message.
+You should now see the `removeHeaderValuePatternTopic` topic and clicking on it will show you a removed version of the produced message.

 ![create a topic](images/value_pattern_through_proxy.png "View Removed Headers By Value Pattern Messages")

 ### Step 28: View the removed headers messages in Conduktor Platform

 Navigate to `Console` and select the `Backing Cluster` cluster from the top right.
-You should now see the `1-1remove_header_value_pattern_topic` topic (ignore the 1-1 prefix for now) and clicking on it will show you a removed headers version of the produced message.
+You should now see the `1-1removeHeaderValuePatternTopic` topic (ignore the 1-1 prefix for now) and clicking on it will show you a removed headers version of the produced message.

 ![create a topic](images/value_pattern_through_backing_cluster.png "View Removed Headers By Value Pattern Messages")

 ### Step 29: View the removed headers by both key and value pattern messages in Conduktor Platform

 Navigate to `Console` and select the `Proxy` cluster from the top right.
-You should now see the `remove_header_key_value_pattern_topic` topic and clicking on it will show you a removed version of the produced message.
+You should now see the `removeHeaderKeyValuePatternTopic` topic and clicking on it will show you a removed version of the produced message.

 ![create a topic](images/key_value_pattern_through_proxy.png "View Removed Headers By Both Key And Value Pattern Messages")

 ### Step 30: View the removed headers messages in Conduktor Platform

 Navigate to `Console` and select the `Backing Cluster` cluster from the top right.
-You should now see the `1-1remove_header_key_value_pattern_topic` topic (ignore the 1-1 prefix for now) and clicking on it will show you a removed headers version of the produced message.
+You should now see the `1-1removeHeaderKeyValuePatternTopic` topic (ignore the 1-1 prefix for now) and clicking on it will show you a removed headers version of the produced message.

 ![create a topic](images/key_value_pattern_through_backing_cluster.png "View Removed Headers By Both Key And Value Pattern Messages")